jakobhuerner/jakobhuerner.github.io/_posts/2023-07-05-focus_is_the_new_superpower_information_overflow_productivity_wellbeing.md

 ## Acceleration and overflow

-We gave our devices and apps permission to constantly accelerate the information flow into our lives and turn it into a mere overflow.
+We have given our devices and apps permission to constantly accelerate the information flow into our lives and turn it into a mere overflow.

 I feel this is not only true for our private communication, but also for our professional communication at work.
 As written in posts on this blog before, the number of communication channels increased strongly, and it is easy to lose oversight and a healthy usage level.